dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 In order to use Heroku, you need to have an account.
 So, go to the [sign up page](https://signup.heroku.com/) and follow all instructions provided there.

-Once your account has been created, you're going to need to install the Command Line Interface (CLI).
+Once your account has been created, you're going to need Heroku's Command Line Interface (CLI).
 Each operating system has a different method of installing the Heroku CLI.
 So, below is a list of the commands used to install this:

 * on MacOS: `brew install heroku/brew/heroku`
 * on Ubuntu Snap: `sudo snap install heroku --classic`